Louise Denson : Represented Artist

 She completed a BA in Music (Jazz) at St. Francis Xavier University in 1989, and moved to Montreal where she made a living playing jazz and Latin dance music.
 She studied jazz composition with Andrew Homzy at Concordia University, and has been writing ever since.

 In 1993-95 she completed a Master of Music at New England Conservatory in Boston where she studied with Paul Bley, Bevan Manson and Joe Maneri, all of whom were deeply influential in her development as a player and composer.
-She has also been awarded a Doctorate of Music Arts from Queensland Conservatorium, Brisbane (2014).
+She was awarded a Doctorate of Musical Arts from Queensland Conservatorium, Brisbane (2014) for her autoethnographic thesis and portfolio examining her development as a (predominantly jazz) composer.

 Denson's compositions demonstrate a commitment to melody as a